morsyxbt/Gensyn-AI-Rl-Swarm-Guide/README.md

 ./run_rl_swarm.sh
 ```

-* Now it will promt you to login: Follow: [1️⃣ How to Login or access  http://localhost:3000/ in VPS? 📶](https://github.com/Mayankgg01/Gensyn-ai-Rl-Swarm_Guide?tab=readme-ov-file#1%EF%B8%8F%E2%83%A3-how-to-login-or-access--httplocalhost3000-in-vps-)
+* Now it will promt you to login: Follow: How to Login or access  http://localhost:3000/ in VPS -Check FAQ 1️⃣

 * Now It will promt `Would you like to push models you train in the RL swarm to the Hugging Face Hub? [y/N]` Enter `N`